XlCyberXl/SOC-Log-Analysis-Portfolio/03-LFI-RFI-SIEM-Alert/README.md

 ---

+## 🔒 Mitigation & Recommendations

+Based on the indicators observed during this investigation, the following defensive controls are recommended to mitigate Local File Inclusion (LFI) and Remote File Inclusion (RFI) vulnerabilities:

+- **Implement strict input validation for file path parameters** to ensure only approved file locations can be accessed.
+- **Disable remote file inclusion capabilities** within the application configuration whenever possible.
+- **Use allowlists for file access operations** to restrict which files or directories the application is permitted to load.
+- **Sanitize user input to remove path traversal characters** such as `../` that may be used to access unauthorized files.
+- **Deploy SIEM alerts for suspicious file inclusion patterns** to quickly identify exploitation attempts.

 ## 🛡️ Skills Demonstrated
 * **SIEM Operations:** Full lifecycle management of high-severity alerts.
 * **Threat Intelligence:** Adversary profiling using VirusTotal and WHOIS.